Part of the www.staffshomeguard.co.uk website

 I don't know if he was disappointed.
 I bet Mum and Dad weren't, though!

-But even though this week has been just a normal week for me, yesterday was really a very special day.
+Even though this week has been just a normal week for me, yesterday was really a very special day.
 I didn't know anything about it until I got home from school.
 We only listen to the wireless in the evening.
 I expect that people started to find out about it during the day.
 But Miss Cook and Mrs Fairey, our teachers at Sandwell School in Egerton Road, Streetly, didn't say anything about it and so they probably didn't know either.
 Otherwise I expect we would have had a little prayer for the soldiers, or something like that.

 So I learnt about it from hearing Mum and Dad talking.
 And by reading the Birmingham Mail.
 We get it delivered every evening and I'm now old enough to read nearly all of it.
 Or at least the bits which interest me.
 I like the For Sale page where sometimes somebody is selling some second-hand Hornby Trains.
 They probably belonged to a boy who is now grown-up and is away, somewhere, fighting.
 And sometimes I read the news.
 I did that last night.
 This was yesterday evening's front page in the Mail.